isabelleqywang/Runtime-Aware_SBOM_Generator/README.md

 ## Why It Matters

 Example: When you run `curl`, it loads OpenSSL and crypto libraries.
 Regular SBOM tools don't catch this.
-For security, you need to know what *actually* runs, not just what's on disk.
+For better security and accurate dependency tracking, it’s important to know what actually runs, not just what’s on disk.

 ## How to Install